Nesterov's Accelerated Jacobi-Type Methods for Large-scale Symmetric Positive Semidefinite Linear Systems: The Nesterov's accelerated method

 The above lemma indicates that the sequence $\{f(x^{\ell,0})\}$ is nonincreasing.
-Using this fact and assuming that $Q\in\S_{++}^n$, we are able to establish the convergence of Algorithm \ref{alg-apg-re}. \begin{theorem} Let the sequence $\{x^t:=x^{\ell,k_\ell}\}$ be generated by Algorithm \ref{alg-apg-re}.
-Suppose that $Q$ is SPD.
-Then, it holds that
+Using this fact and assuming that $Q\in\S_{++}^n$, we are able to establish the convergence of Algorithm \ref{alg-apg-re}.
+In this case, one can see that the function $f$ is coercive and the level set